How to buy the best air conditioner

 - A secure way of air conditioning your home – no need to leave windows open.

-- Quieter and usually more efficient than standalone units.
+- Quieter and usually more efficient than portable units.

 Cons of split-unit air conditioners

 - Tend to be more expensive than standalone units.
 You can expect to pay from around £500 for a split-unit air conditioner, excluding possible installation fees.

 - Fixed in place, so can't be moved between rooms.

 - Needs to be permanently mounted on an outside wall by a certified professional.

 What size air conditioner do you need?

 Air conditioners come in various shapes and sizes, but are often described in terms of their BTU (British thermal unit) output.
 In theory, the higher the BTU claimed, the more efficiently it can cool a room.